Introduction

 Pregnancy

-Some data have indicated that short-term use of Medical Nitrous Oxide Solgroup does not pose a higher risk of congenital malformations.
-In isolated cases, nitrous oxide may cause respiratory problems in newborns.
-Medical Nitrous Oxide Solgroup should only be used during pregnancy in strictly necessary cases.
-Its frequent or prolonged use should be avoided.
+Some data have indicated that short-term use of Nitrous Oxide Solgroup does not pose a greater risk of congenital malformations.
+In isolated cases, Nitrous Oxide Solgroup may cause respiratory problems in newborns.
+Nitrous Oxide Solgroup should only be used during pregnancy if strictly necessary.
+Frequent or prolonged use should be avoided.

 Breastfeeding

-The excretion of nitrous oxide in breast milk is unknown.
+It is unknown whether nitrous oxide is excreted in breast milk.
 It is not necessary to interrupt breastfeeding after a short period of administration.

 Fertility